Semi-ATE/QScreenCast/README.md

 After waiting more than **ONE YEAR** on the conda-forge community, we are moving forward regardless, so we published the other packages on the [Semi-ATE channel](https://anaconda.org/Semi-ATE).

-If you are installing conda with the [maxiconda](https://www.maxiconda.org/) installer, the `Semi-ATE` channel is readily available, and you have access to qt 5.15.4 ! 😛
+If you are installing conda with the [maxiconda](https://www.maxiconda.org/) installer, the `Semi-ATE` channel is readily available, and you have access to qt 5.15.4 out of the box ! 😛

 Here is the status at the time of writing :